-This ankle-length gown is composed of easy-to-construct panels that are perfect for pieced or handwoven fabric variations, needlework, and other embellishment.
-Create an heirloom with one of the traditional embroidery designs included in the pattern.
+This sewing pattern for an ankle-length gown is composed of easy-to-construct panels that are perfect for pieced or handwoven fabric variations, needlework, and other embellishment.
+Create an heirloom thobe with one of the traditional embroidery designs included in the pattern.

 This dress pattern is made exactly from the garment worn for centuries by women in Gaza.
 The loose-fitting ankle-length kaftan-style dress has long sleeves, slightly narrowed at the wrists, three side panels on each side, shoulder and front yokes, and front split opening.
 Two optional embroidery designs are included for the front yoke, as well as suggests for other authentic decoration.